loginom/loginom-help-en-omegat/data/processors/datamining/self-organizing-network.md

 * **Random seed** is a starting seed (integer, positive ) that is used for initialization of pseudo-random number generator.
 Sequence of generator numbers is fully determined by the starting seed.
 If the generator is repeatedly initialized with the same starting seed, it will provide the same sequence of numbers.

-   Параметр влияет на воспроизводимость результата обучения.
+   The parameter has an impact on the training result reproducibility.
 It is possible to reproduce the node training result if the same data is provided and the same random seed is set.

    The following commands are available for the parameter: